cdifan/cdichips/ims66490cdic.md

 The CDIC sector decoder accepts incoming serial data from a CD drive and uses the embedded framing information to split this into frames of 1/75th second.

-Each frame is then decoded into 2340 bytes of mainchannel data and XXX bytes of subchannel data, 12 bytes each for subchannels Q to W. The mainchannel sector sync bytes and subchannel frame sync bits are not made available to the host processor.
+Each frame is then decoded into 2340 bytes of mainchannel data and 84 bytes of subchannel data, 12 bytes each for subchannels Q to W. The mainchannel sector sync bytes and subchannel frame sync bits are not made available to the host processor.